-Here's a quick explanation from Dr. Barb about how to use the recipe to understand your experiences:
+Here's a quick explanation from Dr. Barb about you can use the recipe for women's sexual health to understand your experiences:

-And here's the recipe.
+And here's the recipe itself.
 To enjoy sex after menopause, we believe a woman needs:

 We've seen how hard it is to get reliable, understandable information about women's sexuality after menopause.
 We know it's complicated, but we had to believe there was a way to look at the issues that would make it easier for women to understand both the changes in their sex lives and their options for remaining sexually active.